csewe56/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is my readme for this project
+this is my readme for the project